Name : Di Sarli , Carlos

 His latest releases, for a total of 14, aree for the Philips label in 1958 and this time his singers were Horacio Casares and Jorge Durán.

-The first tango he composed was “Meditación” in 1919, ma non the has never recorded.
+The first tango he composed was “Meditación” in 1919, ma non it has never recorded.
 Dfrom his work should be placed in evidenza: “Milonguero viejo (Fresedo)”, “Bahía Blanca”, “Nido gaucho”, “Verdemar” e “Otra Vez carnaval”, real gems of the genre.

-El Señor del Tango (Il Signore degli Tango) was absolutely respectful of the melody and the spirit of the composers in his repertoire, make richiva lthe arrangement with orchestral nuances and subtle details, staying away from thethe falsea ,contradiction between the traditional tango and the avant-garde.
+El Señor del Tango (Il Signore degli Tango) was absolutely respectful of the melody and the spirit of the composers in his repertoire, make richiva lthe arrangement with orchestral nuances and subtle details, staying away from thela falsea ,contradiction between the traditional tango and the avant-garde.

 Carlos Di Sarli was the final piece ntango puzzle negli anni ' 40, that no did concessions to striking fashions, Neither rhythm extravaganzashe, ma , represents very gently, the paradigm interpretive of danceable tango.